 To that end, private equity firm JLL Partners and Royal DSM announced November 19th the creation of NewCo, formed by combining DSM’s business group DSM Pharmaceutical Products (DPP) with Patheon Inc. According to company officials, JLL will own 51% and DSM the remainder (49%) of the new contract development and manufacturing organization (CDMO) that’s anticipated to generate sales of approximately $2 billion in 2014.

-“Both DSM and Patheon Sr. leadership had a very similar view of the industry and how it was going to unfold,” says Jim Mullen, currently CEO of Patheon, and CEO of NewCo upon completion of the transaction.
+“Our customers indicated a strong desire to streamline their outsourcing networks and at the same time, increase their outsourcing networks.
+When you put our two companies together we can offer much broader capabilities and more capacity"“Both DSM and Patheon Sr. leadership had a very similar view of the industry and how it was going to unfold,” says Jim Mullen, currently CEO of Patheon, and CEO of NewCo upon completion of the transaction.
 “Our customers indicated a strong desire to streamline their outsourcing networks and at the same time, increase their outsourcing networks.
 When you put our two companies together we can offer much broader capabilities, more capacity—both companies also have excellent reputations on quality and customer service—so that really puts in a position to address customer needs.”

 Combining DPP and Patheon, says DSM, is fully in line with DSM’s strategy for its Pharma cluster as well as an excellent value creation opportunity.
 DSM and JLL say it will work together to maximize the value of NewCo.
 Stefan Doboczky, member of the DSM Managing Board and responsible for the Pharma cluster, says “Our customers bring life-saving and life-enhancing medicines to people who need them around the world.
 They will greatly benefit from NewCo’s unmatched depth and breadth of capabilities and services.
 I am convinced that NewCo will be even better positioned to help customers succeed with their unique needs.”
 For DSM, combining DPP with Patheon into NewCo is also a key step in the strategic transformation of its Pharma activities into partnerships.